niebayes/publish-notion-page-as-github-readme/README.md

 Since the metaclass of the `Deployment` class is the `DeploymentType` class which inherits the `ExitStack` class, we can call `enter_context` explicitly to invoke the `__enter__` method of a `_ReplicaSet` instance.

-When the `__enter__` method of the `_ReplicaSet` class gets called, the pods in the replica set are constructed and started.
+When the `__enter__` method of the `_ReplicaSet` class gets called, the executor pods in the replica set are constructed and started.

-Each executor pod contains two workers: a worker and a raft worker.
+Each executor pod contains two workers: a runtime worker and a raft worker.
 The runtime worker serves for the executor while the raft worker handles Raft consensus.

+## How a request sent from Jina client to an executor?

 # Python